imatge-upc/retrieval-2017-cam/README.md

 ## Usage

 ## Aknowledgements
-We would like to specially thank Albert Gil Moreno and Josep Pujal from our technical support team at the Image Processing Group at UPC.
+We would like to specially thank Albert Gil and Josep Pujal from our technical support team at the Image Processing Group at UPC.

 | ![AlbertGil-photo]  | ![JosepPujal-photo]  |
 |:-:|:-:|